CTE Digital Media

 As an advocate for media literacy, I have studied digital citizenship and teen identity development and influences via media/electronic interactions.

 After 22 years at North Lamar ISD, I came to Paris High this year to teach digital media.
 I also will have two sections of Principles of Arts, A/V Tech and Communication, an introductory class for courses in the Arts and Media career cluster.
+This year we started an animation class.

 While at North Lamar High School, I was the yearbook adviser for 14 years and also taught photography and graphic design classes.
 Before moving to the high school, I taught fourth and fifth grades at Bailey Intermediate.